Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ## Teaching

-I recently co-taught [CS 45: Software Tools Every Programmer Should Know][cs45] with [Ayelet Drazen][adrazen] and [Jonathan Kula][jdkula].
+I recently co-taught [CS 45: _Software Tools Every Programmer Should Know_][cs45] with [Ayelet Drazen][adrazen] and [Jonathan Kula][jdkula].
 We also developed and taught the [premiere offering in Winter 2023][cs45-23win].
 We designed this course to cover all the basic tools and concepts programmers (both software engineers and CS students) are required to know, but which never get taught in CS classes; it's inspired by [MIT's Missing Semester course][missing-semester], but strives to go more in-depth and cover the conceptual background underlying the tools.
+Our two-quarter pilot run was successful enough that the course will be taught in the future as CS 104:
+_Introduction to Essential Software Systems and Tools_.

-I've been involved in teaching [CS 140E: Operating Systems Design and Implementation][cs140e] for several years.
+I've been involved in teaching [CS 140E: _Operating Systems Design and Implementation_][cs140e] for several years.
 I TAed the course in [Spring 2021][cs140e-21spr], [Winter 2022][cs140e-22win], and [Winter 2023][cs140e-23win].
 I also TAed the next course in the sequence, [CS 240LX][cs240lx-22spr], in Spring 2022.
 CS 140E is a hands-on approach to